MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 </ContentPage>
 ```

-This example shows only an instance of `MyResourceDictionary`, which resides in the same assembly, being added to the [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary).
+This example shows an instance of `MyResourceDictionary`, which resides in the same assembly, being added to the [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary).
 In addition, you can also add resource dictionaries from other assemblies, other `ResourceDictionary` objects within the [`MergedDictionaries`](xref:Xamarin.Forms.ResourceDictionary.MergedDictionaries) property-element tags, and other resources outside of those tags:

 ```xaml
 <ContentPage ...